rahulsidpatil/go-k8s-data-pipeline/README.md

 # go-k8s-data-pipeline
 Building high performance data pipeline with Go and k8s

-# Building Scalable Data Pipelines: Using Go, Kafka, and Kubernetes
+# Building Scalable Data Pipelines: Using Go, Kafka (KRaft Mode), and Kubernetes

 ### Introduction

 In today’s data-driven world, businesses generate massive amounts of data every second.
 Processing, transforming, and managing this data efficiently requires **scalable data pipelines**.
-If you're an absolute beginner and wondering how to build such a pipeline using **Go, Kafka, MongoDB, and Kubernetes**, this guide is for you!
+If you're an absolute beginner and wondering how to build such a pipeline using **Go, Kafka (in KRaft mode), MongoDB, and Kubernetes**, this guide is for you!

-We’ll walk through the **fundamentals of data pipelines**, the **role of Go, Kafka, and Kubernetes**, and how to build a **simple, scalable data pipeline** step by step.
+We’ll walk through the **fundamentals of data pipelines**, the **role of Go, Kafka (KRaft), and Kubernetes**, and how to build a **simple, scalable data pipeline** step by step.

 ---